instantly-performance-tuning by jeremylongshore

 Use when experiencing slow API responses, implementing caching strategies,

-Trigger with phrases like "instantly performance", "optimize instantly",
+Trigger with phrases like "instantly performance", "instantly slow",

 version: 1.0.0